-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, visual refractive error or death from visual refractive error is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting visual refractive error or death from visual refractive error, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 7 November 2023 concerning myopia, hypermetropia and astigmatism in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the

-Authority, including the sound medical-scientific evidence it has previously considered.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'visual refractive error' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having an acquired eyelid mass; - revising the factor in subsection 9(2) concerning having a pterygium; - revising the factor in subsection 9(3) concerning having corneal surgery; - new factor in subsection 9(4) concerning having penetrating keratoplasty; - revising the factor in subsection 9(5) concerning having corneal scarring; - revising the factor in subsection 9(7) concerning having scleral buckle surgery; - revising the factor in subsection 9(8) concerning having a natural or artificial intraocular lens that is tilted or positioned off-center; - revising the factor in subsection 9(9) concerning having acquired aphakia; - revising the factor in subsection 9(10) concerning having acquired displacement of the intraocular lens; - revising the factor in subsection 9(11) concerning having an acquired nuclear cataract; - revising the factor in subsection 9(12) concerning having cataract surgery; - new factor in subsection 9(14) concerning having blunt or penetrating trauma; - new factor in subsection 9(15) concerning taking medications; - deleting factor concerning having lenticonus of the affected eye; - deleting factor concerning having anterior displacement of the retina of the affected eye; - deleting factor concerning having albinism; - deleting factor concerning having Marfan syndrome; and - deleting the definitions of 'anterior displacement of the retina', 'aphakia', 'corneal scarring', 'corneal surgery', 'decentration' and 'lenticonus'.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'visual refractive error' in subsection 7(2); - revising ICD-10-AM codes for 'visual refractive error' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning having an acquired eyelid mass; - revising the factor in subsection 9(2) concerning having a pterygium; - revising the factor in subsection 9(3) concerning having corneal surgery; - new factor in subsection 9(4) concerning having penetrating keratoplasty; - revising the factor in subsection 9(5) concerning having corneal scarring; - revising the factor in subsection 9(7) concerning having scleral buckle surgery; - revising the factor in subsection 9(8) concerning having a natural or artificial intraocular lens that is tilted or positioned off-center; - revising the factor in subsection 9(9) concerning having acquired aphakia; - revising the factor in subsection 9(10) concerning having acquired displacement of the intraocular lens; - revising the factor in subsection 9(11) concerning having an acquired nuclear cataract; - new factor in subsection 9(12) concerning having an acquired posterior subcapsular cataract; - revising the factor in subsection 9(13) concerning having cataract surgery; - new factor in subsection 9(15) concerning focusing on object within 40cm; - new factor in subsection 9(16) concerning having blunt or penetrating trauma; - new factor in subsection 9(17) concerning taking medications; - deleting factor concerning having lenticonus of the affected eye; - deleting factor concerning having a cortical cataract; - deleting factor concerning having anterior displacement of the retina of the affected eye; - deleting factor concerning having albinism; - deleting factor concerning having Marfan syndrome; and - deleting the definitions of 'anterior displacement of the retina', 'aphakia', 'corneal scarring', 'corneal surgery', 'decentration' and 'lenticonus'.